Internships at the Student Press Law Center

 Outreach-Social Media interns help build and manage the SPLC's public "face" through Twitter and social media, getting news about the latest legal developments -- and about the SPLC's work on behalf of student journalists -- in front of a larger audience to build awareness of the legal challenges students face.

 Additionally, interns join in issue-oriented seminars organized by the SPLC and the Reporters Committee for Freedom of the Press.
 In recent semesters, we've toured The New York Times Washington bureau, heard arguments at the Supreme Court, and met with The Washington Post's legal staff.

-We offer at least three full-time internships per semester, paying a living expense stipend of $3,500 for the 15-week term.
+We offer at least two full-time internships per semester, paying a living expense stipend of $3,500 (summer) and $4,000 (spring and fall semesters).
 Many interns arrange to receive academic credit from their college or university with the support of the SPLC.
-The summer 2013 internship term will run from mid-May through August.
-The fall 2013 internship term runs from mid- to late-August through December.
+The fall 2014 internship term runs from September through December.
 (Precise start and end dates can be adjusted to accommodate minor scheduling conflicts.)

 To apply for an internship, send a cover letter describing your interest in and qualifications for working with the Student Press Law Center along with a resume, samples of your news writing and the names and telephone numbers of two professional or academic references.
 If you are applying for an outreach-social media internship, please include relevant work samples.

 All fall 2014 internship positions are filled.
 Check back soon for information about our spring 2015 internships.